klingo/ESO-LibShifterBox/README.md

 ```

 ### ShifterBox:SetDimensions
-Sets the dimensions of the overall ShifterBox (across both listBoxes).
+Sets the dimensions of the overall ShifterBox (across both listBoxes and including header titles if applicable).
 The provided width is distributed to the two listBoxes and the space in between (for the buttons).
-There is a minimum height/width of 80.
+There is a minimum height/width of 80x80.
 ```lua
 shifterBox:SetDimensions(width, height)
 ```